 (b) in purporting to comply with a requirement under subsection (3), give an answer that the person knows is false or misleading.

-Penalty: $6 000.
+Penalty: a fine of $6 000.

 (6) A person is not excused from answering a question, when required to do so under subsection (3), on the ground that the answer might incriminate the person or render the person liable to a penalty, but that answer is not admissible in evidence against the person in any civil or criminal proceedings other than proceedings for an offence under subsection (5)(b).

+(7) When exercising a power under subsection (2) an authorised officer may use reasonable force and assistance.

+(8) When exercising a power under subsection (2) an authorised officer may be accompanied by a police officer or other person requested by the authorised officer to provide assistance.

+(9) In the case of an authorised officer who is an industrial inspector, the powers conferred by this section are in addition to, and do not limit, the powers conferred by the Industrial Relations Act 1979 section 98(3).

+[Section 195 amended by No. 49 of 2010 s.
+77 and 85.]

-196. Proceedings against employers may be taken by industrial inspectors
+196. Role of industrial inspectors and industrial magistrate’s courts

+(1) The functions of an industrial inspector include —

+(a) the provision of assistance to the CEO and other authorised officers for purposes related to the administration and enforcement of this Part; and

-(1) The powers of an industrial inspector appointed under the Industrial Relations Act 1979 extend to the prosecution of a person for an offence under section 190(1), 193(5) or 195(5).
+(b) the prosecution of a person for an offence under section 190(1), 193(5), 194A(3) or (4) or 195(5).

 (2) An industrial magistrate’s court established under the Industrial Relations Act 1979 Part III has jurisdiction to hear and determine prosecutions commenced by industrial inspectors under subsection (1).

 [Section 196 amended by No. 84 of 2004 s.
-80.]
+80; No. 49 of 2010 s.
+78.]

 [Part 8 (s.
 197-232) deleted by No. 19 of 2007 s.
 65.]